msb2kml/Msb2Kml/Documents/AdvancedUse.md

 that it has is thus the one for the previous sample: it is a memory function.

+The file AddrSens.txt is shared with the application Msb2And.

 ### Special variables

 There is one variable name that does not need to be defined and is